-Secured personal loans are loans that are backed by collateral.
-This means you’ll need to offer your lender an asset to secure the loan, like money deposited in a bank account, a vehicle or your house.
-The lender can seize the collateral if you don’t repay the loan as agreed.
+Secured personal loans are loans backed by collateral.
+This means to secure the loan, you must offer the lender an asset like money deposited in a bank account, a vehicle or your house.
+While secured personal loans are often easier to get than unsecured loans, the lender can seize your collateral if you don’t repay your loan.

 Our picks may be Authorized Partners that compensate us.
 This does not affect our recommendations or evaluations but may affect the order in which companies appear.